roux-ohdsi/ohdsilab/docs/articles/12-Eunomia.md

-# Generating a Synthetic Dataset
+# OMOP - Generating a Synthetic Dataset

 This tutorial will illustrate how to use the Eunomia package created by the OHDSI community and described here: